chrisdiana/simplestore/README.md

 ### A note about JavaScript shopping carts

 ALL JavaScript shopping carts are NOT fullproof.
 Because simpleStore is fully client-side, some users may attempt to alter prices before checkout.
+SimpleStore does the best it can to minimize this kind of activity.
 Make sure to monitor your sales.
 Just like in real life, if someone walks into your store and changes the price tag, you will certainly not honor those changes.